sendgrid/docs/source/Integrate/Frameworks/laravel.md

     </html>
 {% endcodeblock %}

+{% anchor h2 %}
-## Sending an email
+Sending an email
+{% endanchor %}

-Now that we have our Mailable Class created all we need to do is run this code:
+Now that we have our Mailable Class created, all we need to do is run this code:

 {% codeblock lang:php %}
 <?php